Seagate/cortx-test/README.md

+# Disclaimer: This project is not maintained anymore
 # cortx-test
 CORTX-TEST is a repository for multiple automation projects developed for testing [CORTX](https://github.com/Seagate/cortx/blob/main/README.md#get-started) and supported solutions/systems.
 These frameworks are reusable for any opensource object stores with minimal configurations.